GrowSense/SoilMoistureSensorCalibratedSerialESP/README.md

 # SoilMoistureSensorCalibratedSerialESP
-A sketch for a calibrated arduino soil moisture sensor which outputs data via serial.
+An ESP8266 WiFi sketch for a calibrated soil moisture sensor which outputs data via serial.

 ## Status